-Dr. Alan Wanamaker — Principle Investigator
+Dr. Alan Wanamaker — Professor and Principle Investigator

 Welcome to the SIPERG.
 I am a broadly trained geoscientist who is interested in using geochemical and sclerochronological techniques to document (and better understand) changes in Earth’s climate and ecosystems through time.
 I particularly enjoy developing and using proxy archives to unravel past environments.
 We have several exciting research projects that are underway, so if you would like to know more about us, and our research group, please contact me.

 Suzanne Ankerstjerne — Lab Manager

 I am the lab manager for the Stable Isotope Laboratory in the department of Geological and Atmospheric Sciences.
 My duties include coordinating and scheduling activities within the lab and maintaining the resources necessary to complete quality stable isotope measurements.
 I enjoy working with students, Iowa State faculty, and other scientists to obtain high quality data.